-RSUs can get a little confusing; but at the end of the day, it’s free shares in a company that you will help grow in the upcoming years.
+RSUs can get a little confusing; but at the end of the day, it’s free shares in a company that we will help grow in the following years.

 4. ESPP (Employee Stock Purchase Plan)

-Just like RSUs, at the end of the day, you will own shares of your company stock with the ESPP.
+Just like RSUs, at the end of the day, we will own shares of our company stock with the ESPP.

-This plan allows you to purchase publicly-traded company stock at a 10% to 15% discount from its market price.
-So unlike the RSUs, you will pay for these stocks using your own money.
+15% discount from its market price.
+So unlike the RSUs, we will pay for these stocks using our own money.

-If you decide to opt into this plan, you will pay for these discounted stocks through regular payroll deductions.
-Essentially, your monthly or biweekly paycheck will be a little smaller, but you will be contributing to your company’s ESPP through those deductions.
+If we decide to opt into this plan, we will pay for these discounted stocks through regular payroll deductions.
+Essentially, our monthly or biweekly paycheck will be a little smaller, but we will be contributing to our company’s ESPP through those deductions.

-Every 6 months, your company will use the money deducted so far (ESPP contributions) to buy you company stocks discounted between 10% and 15%.
+6 months, our company will use the money deducted so far (ESPP contributions) to buy us company stocks discounted between

-At this point, you will own the stock, allowing you to do whatever you please with it.
+At this point, we will own the stock, allowing us to do whatever we please with it.

 Using ESPP as Incentive

-If the stock price is rising, you will make amazing returns every period.
+If the stock price is rising, we’ll make amazing returns every period.

-If the stock price is falling, you will make at least 10% to 15% in returns every 6 months if you sell right away.
+If the stock price is falling, we’ll make at least

-When you buy company stock in this way (especially with your own money), it provides you with ownership in the company.
-This tends to create more loyal employees that are willing to work harder to make the company profitable.
+When we buy company stock in this way, it provides us with ownership in the company.
+This tends to build loyalty towards the company.